PDP-9: Software

-The system came with a single-user Keyboard monitor.
-DECsys, provided an interactive, single user, program development environment for Fortran and assembly language programs.
+The system came with an OS that functions as single-user keyboard monitor, called ADSS (ADvanced Software System).
+DECsys provided an interactive, single-user, program development environment for Fortran and assembly language programs.

 Both FORTRAN II and FORTRAN IV were implemented for the PDP-9.

 MUMPS was originally developed on the PDP-7, and ran on several PDP-9s at the Massachusetts General Hospital.

 Sales

-The PDP-7, of which 120 were sold, was described as "highly successful.".
+The PDP-7, of which 120 were sold, was described as "highly successful".
 The PDP-9 sold 445 units.
-Both had submodels, the PDP-7A and the PDP-9/L, neither of which accounted for a substantial percentage of sales.
+Both have submodels, the PDP-7A and the PDP-9/L, neither of which accounted for a substantial percentage of sales.